 - Make an appointment with the embassy for the visa interview.

-The Admissions Office, International Department, is the resource center for international students to obtain information and student services that are specific to international students.
+The One-Stop Enrollment and Success Center, International Department, is the resource center for international students to obtain information and student services that are specific to international students.
 Questions concerning international admissions, visa advisement and documents, orientation, and any other issues related to the international student can be addressed to:

 4089 Val Tech Road